dangallego/Gotham_Web/STATISTICS/README.md

-## STATISTICS TOOLS
+# Statistics Tools

+**Developers**: Daniel Gallego, Janvi Madhani.

 This module provides useful tools for performing statistical analysis of data.
-This routine was developed by Daniel Gallego.
 The list of available tutorials and descriptions are below:

 1. Summary_Statistics: short lesson on some of the different kinds of summary statistics (mean, median, mode, standard deviation, etc) as they are available through the Numpy package.